It is with a heavy heart that we feel compelled to add a message to our website and Facebook page regarding refugee entry into our country.

 The Center for Holocaust, Genocide, and Human Rights Education of North Carolina (the Holocaust Speakers Bureau) inspires students and members of our community to respect the dignity of all human beings by teaching the challenging topics of the Holocaust, genocide, and tolerance.
-We work with schools, houses of worship, museums, libraries and houses of worship to develop age-appropriate materials, presentations and programs.
+We work with schools, museums, libraries and houses of worship to develop age-appropriate materials, presentations and programs.